indiana-university/rivet-source/src/components/avatar/README.md

 ### Image avatars

 Image avatars are made up of an `img` element with the class `rvt-avatar__image` and a `src` attribute pointing to the image.
-In this example, an external image has been included within an avatar set to medium size (`md`).
+In this example, an external image has been included within an avatar set to medium (`md`).

 ```
 <div class="rvt-avatar rvt-avatar--md">